kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 SNuniqueID = "Your MQTT-SN unique ID"  #The unique ID is [IoT SIM](https://www.u-blox.com/en/product/iot-sim-card).

-### A Topic for publishing and subscribing in the Flows
+### A Topic with "Location node" for publishing and subscribing in the Flows
 In the line 96:

 MQTTSN_PUB_TOPIC = "CloudLocate/GNSS/request"  #we need to publish our base64 encoded message on this topic in the Flows